douglasgreen/outlines/computing/computer_science/algorithms.md

 #### Numerical Optimization

 Numerical optimization involves finding the maximum or minimum of a function.
-It\'s crucial in operations research, economics, and computer science.
+It's crucial in operations research, economics, and computer science.
 Some key methods include:

 1. Gradient Descent and Its Variants: Used for finding the local minimum of a function.
 Widely used in machine learning for training models.
 2. Simplex Method and Interior-Point Methods: Used in linear programming for optimization in business and economics.